-Like some other smart plugs on this list, the Hive Active Plug is compatible with Amazon Alexa meaning you'll be able to control your electronics with your voice through an Amazon Alexa-enabled device, like the Amazon Echo.
-Hive also has bulbs and sensors within its smart home portfolio if you want to expand beyond plugs.
+Like some other smart plugs on this list, the Hive Active Plug is compatible with Amazon Alexa and Google Assistant meaning you'll be able to control your electronics with your voice through an Amazon Alexa-enabled device, like the Amazon Echo or a Google Assistant-enabled device like Google Home.

 Bosch Smart Plug

 The Bosch Smart Plug will connect any electrical device you plug into it to the Bosch Smart Home System.
 Through the Bosch Smart Home app, you'll be given an insight into the power consumption of the individual devices and you'll also be able to individually control them and program them day-by-day with a time switch.